carrot/roots-cms/README.md

 > **Note:** This project is in early development, and versioning is a little different.
 [Read this](http://markup.im/#q4_cRZ1Q) for more details.

+Development is tracked through a public [Trello board](https://trello.com/b/IubkH8lp/roots-cms).
+There you can see what's being worked on and discuss future features.

+Any bugs should be logged in the [Github Issue tracker](https://github.com/carrot/intel-wearables-v2/issues?direction=desc&sort=updated&state=open).

 ### Installation

 `npm install roots-cms -g`